vendia/blog/posts/2022-04-06-smart-apis-and-vendia-share.md

 Because Share uses GraphQL and provides built-in schema evolution as your data model needs change, you’re never “stuck”.
 Share isn’t a one-time deployment tool or a facade on top of someone else’s technology: **It’s an enterprise-grade platform capable of efficiently sharing a single string or hundreds of thousands of transactions a second.**

-### Easy back-end to multi-cloud enterprise solutions
+### Easy Back-end to Multi-cloud Enterprise Solutions

 Vendia Share can span a single developer looking for an easy way to create an app all the way to an enterprise looking for a multi-cloud operational data sharing solution.